Hiroshima Prefecture

 Hiroshima Prefecture (広島県, Hiroshima-ken) is a prefecture of Japan located in the Chūgoku region of Honshu.
 Hiroshima Prefecture has a population of 2,811,410 (1 June 2019) and has a geographic area of 8,479 km^{2} (3,274 sq mi).
 Hiroshima Prefecture borders Okayama Prefecture to the east, Tottori Prefecture to the northeast, Shimane Prefecture to the north, and Yamaguchi Prefecture to the southwest.
 Hiroshima Prefecture also borders Ehime Prefecture for 74 m on Hyōtanjima.

 Hiroshima is the capital and largest city of Hiroshima Prefecture, and the largest city in the Chūgoku region, with other major cities including Fukuyama, Kure, and Higashihiroshima.
 Hiroshima Prefecture is located on the Seto Inland Sea across from the island of Shikoku, and is bounded to the north by the Chūgoku Mountains.
 Hiroshima Prefecture is one of the three prefectures of Japan with more than one UNESCO World Heritage Site.
+Known globally for the atomic bombing of 1945, Hiroshima has since rebuilt into a major regional center of industry, education, and culture.
+Its demographic profile is particularly significant from a population-studies perspective: the city has undergone dramatic population reconstruction after WWII, experienced the demographic transitions associated with Japan’s rapid economic growth, and now faces the contemporary challenges of low fertility, population aging, and gradual population decline.

 History

 The area around Hiroshima was formerly divided into Bingo Province and Aki Province.
 This location has been a center of trade and culture since the beginning of Japan's recorded history.
 Hiroshima is a traditional center of the Chūgoku region and was the seat of the Mōri clan until the Battle of Sekigahara.

 Together with Nara and Tokyo, Hiroshima is one of the three prefectures with more than one UNESCO World Heritage Site.
 The two such sites in Hiroshima Prefecture are: